kls93/Bnet_PDB_parsing/README.md

 # Bnet_PDB_parsing
-Code for calulating Bnet for entire PDB
+Code for calulating Bnet and Bnet percentile values for the entire PDB